A. All of the following

 PY470-479 Seminars in Psychology (1–3 cr.)

 These are courses of particular areas of psychology determined by faculty and student interest.
 Seminars offerings are predicated upon faculty availability.
-Topics have included: Psychology of Aging, Health Psychology, Positive Psychology, Psychology of Emotion and Sport Psychology.
+Topics have included: Psychology of Aging, Educational Psychology, Positive Psychology, Psychology of Emotion and Sport Psychology.